-In terms of aerodynamic performance, the high aspect ratio and low thickness wing of the SBW100 provides a 17% higher lift-to-drag ratio during nominal-range cruise.
+In terms of aerodynamic performance, the high aspect ratio and low thickness wing of the SBW100 provides a 16.0% higher lift-to-drag ratio during nominal-range cruise.
 This comes in spite of the higher wetted area of the joined wing system.
-Accounting for increased climb fuel, the SBW100 has an optimal initial cruise altitude of 45,860 ft, which provides a design $C_L$ of 0.71.
-Overall, the SBW100 benefits from a 7.5% lower block fuel burn over the NR mission, relative to the CTW100, based on the low-order models.
+Although combinations of high wing aspect ratio and sweep can lead to nose-up pitching moments if wing stall is encountered at low speeds [63], the 30 degree sweep angle is accompanied by a more modest aspect ratio of 16-17 when compared to the lower sweep and higher aspect ratio of the Boeing SUGAR High, helping the SBW100 to remain less susceptible to this phenomenon.
+Accounting for increased climb fuel, the SBW100 has an optimal initial cruise altitude of 44,670 ft, which provides a design C_L of 0.68.
+Overall, the SBW100 benefits from a 9.3% lower block fuel burn over the NR mission, relative to the CTW100, based on the low-order models.
 Figure 6 depicts the optimized designs modeled in Faber, which form the basis for creating the models used in the high-fidelity aerodynamic shape optimizations that follow.